Auld lang syne: New Year brings final UK-EU Brexit split

-LONDON (AP) — Like a separated couple still living together, Britain and the European Union spent 2020 wrangling and wondering whether they can still be friends.
+LONDON (AP) — Like a separated couple still living together, Britain and the European Union spent 2020 wrangling and wondering whether they can remain friends.

 On Thursday, the U.K. is finally moving out.
 At 11 p.m.
-London time — midnight in Brussels — Britain will economically and practically leave the the 27-nation bloc, 11 months after its formal political departure.
+London time — midnight at EU headquarters in Brussels — Britain will economically and practically leave the the 27-nation bloc, 11 months after its formal political departure.

 British Prime Minister Boris Johnson — for whom Thursday represents the fulfilment of his promise to “Get Brexit Done” — said the day “marks a new beginning in our country’s history and a new relationship with the EU as their biggest ally.”